KygoSkyrus/react-skyblog/NOTES.md

 - put the blogs in differnt route

 - admin panel / api routes not secure
+- admin name of sidebar is not working due to cookie
+- add status code in every route

 - check why get requests are not working